henridb/medium-articles/contextuality/main.md

 ## 3. Link with finite geometries

-As teased in Sec. <a href="#sec:formal_definition" data-reference-type="ref" data-reference="sec:formal_definition">1</a>, this contextuality property can be exhibited using measures on a *n* qubits system.
-The corresponding thought experiment is decomposed as such: on this *n* qubits system, we will perform several series of measurements.
+As teased in Sec.
+1, this contextuality property can be exhibited using measures on a *n* qubit system.
+The corresponding thought experiment is decomposed as
+such: on this *n* qubit system, we will perform several series of measurements.
 If we represent each operator used for a measurement by a dot, and each series of measurement by a line, we obtain what we call a finite geometry.

 This formalism can be complexified such that the finite geometry would live in a vector space, and this allows us to perform interesting operations on those